LinTrieu/quiz-manager/README.md

 1. Git clone repository,
 2. Install PHP, mySQL, Composer, and GNU's Make software.
+3. Create a `.env` file which will contain sensitive credentials as environment variables (see `.env.example` file as an example)
+    - In the root of your project, run `php artisan key:generate` and `php artisan config:cache` to generate an application key for your application (`APP_KEY` in `.env` file))
-2. Set up a local  mySQL database named `quiz-manager` (details below)
+4. Set up a local  mySQL database named `quiz-manager` (details below)
-3. Compile CSS UI resources by running `npm install`, and build dev assets running `npm run dev` ,
+5. Compile CSS UI resources by running `npm install`, and build dev assets running `npm run dev` ,
-4. Run the command `make migrate-seed` to run database migrations and seeders,
+6. Run the command `make migrate-seed` to run database migrations and seeders,
-5. Run `make start` to start the server.
+7. Run `make start` to start the server.
 View application on your localhost.

 See `Makefile` for a list of commands available in the application.